-Exercise 1.
+Exercise 2.
 Negate the following sentences:

-- If pigs had wings, they would fly. - If that plane leaves and you are not on it, then you will regret it. - For every problem there is a solution that is neat, plausible, and wrong.
+- If pigs had wings, they would fly. - If that plane leaves and you are not on it, then you will regret it. - For everyone of us there is someone to make us unhappy. - For every problem there is a solution that is neat, plausible, and wrong.

-Exercise 2.
+Exercise 3.
 Let X and Y be statements.
 If we want to DISPROVE the claim that "At least one of X and Y are true", which one of the following do we need to show?